 How your information is collected

-- Application forms and correspondence
+- Application forms (online and hard copies)and correspondence

-- Responses to public/stakeholder consultations
+- Your responses to public/stakeholder consultations

 Collecting and how we will use the information we collect about you

-- Perform our statutory functions including licensing and enforcement
+- Perform our statutory functions,

-- Provide advice and assistance
+- Provide advice and assistance.